SFDO-Tooling/CumulusCI/docs/data.md

 relationship to today as they did to the anchor date.
-Hence, given a stored date of 2020-07-10 and an anchor date of 2020-07-01, if you perform a load on 2020-09-10, the date field will be rendered as 2020-09-19 -nine days ahead of today\'s date, as it was nine days ahead of the anchor date.
+Hence, given a stored date of 2020-07-10 and an anchor date of 2020-07-01, if you perform a load on 2020-09-10, the date field will be rendered as 2020-09-19 -nine days ahead of today's date, as it was nine days ahead of the anchor date.

 Relative dates are also adjusted upon extract so that they remain